List of birds of Guyana: Sandpipers

 Scolopacidae is a large diverse family of small to medium-sized shorebirds including the sandpipers, curlews, godwits, shanks, tattlers, woodcocks, snipes, dowitchers, and phalaropes.
 The majority of these species eat small invertebrates picked out of the mud or soil.
 Variation in length of legs and bills enables multiple species to feed in the same habitat, particularly on the coast, without direct competition for food.
-Twenty-three species have been recorded in Guyana.
+Twenty-five species have been recorded in Guyana.